 This expanse of empty land is home to eagles, bison, wolves, and black bears, whilst just off the coastline live humpback and killer whales, sea lions, and all manner of vibrant sea life.
 Many travellers head to Alaska hoping to catch a glimpse of some of the native wildlife, which is truly a once-in-a-lifetime experience.

-In contrast, some parts of Alaska are also very urban, with office buildings, skyscrapers, and endless shopping opportunities.
+In contrast to Alaska's empty land, some parts of Alaska are also very urban, with office buildings, skyscrapers, and endless shopping opportunities.
 Juneau, the state capital, is perfect for getting a glimpse into a more cosmopolitan Alaska.
 As soon as passengers step off the ship in Juneau, they are greeted with a range of one-of-a-kind shops, selling everything from small trinkets and gifts to literature and photography portraying the state’s vast history.

-Alaskan history is both rich and complex.
-Many cruise lines sail to Sitka, which is considered to be one of the best cities in the state for discovering and understanding more about Alaskan life, beliefs and tradition.
+Alaskan history is both rich and complex, and Sitka is considered to be one of the best cities in the state for discovering and understanding more about Alaskan life, beliefs and tradition.
 As the former capital of the land, back during the time of Russian ownership, Sitka retains many original buildings from this era, bringing a touch of colonial architecture and a reminder of how much Alaska has evolved since the purchase of the land by the United States in 1867.

-This time of year also brings exceptionally long days, with the famous midnight sun lasting from May to July - a fascinating phenomenon that really has to be seen to be believed.
+Spring also brings exceptionally long days, with the famous midnight sun lasting from May to July - a fascinating phenomenon that really has to be seen to be believed.
 In contrast, however, there’s also something to be said for cruising late in the season.
 The later months bring with them the unique opportunity to view the magical northern lights, with colours painted across the sky as if it were an artist’s canvas.
 Alaska is an ice age wilderness, bigger, bolder and more beautiful than you could ever imagine.
-This cruise will take you on a truly surreal journey and voyage of discovery that will stay with you forever.
+A cruise to Alaska is sure to take you on a truly surreal journey and voyage of discovery that will stay with you forever.